epimorphics/elda/docs/E1.3.2-SNAPSHOT/reference.md

 Inside Elda Common
 ------------------

-To use Elda for your own webapps, you can use Elda Common (suitably replacing the minimal LDA config), produce your own merge of Common and Assets, or tweak the Elda Standalone warfile.
-You will need to edit the web.xml appropriately.

 If you have downloaded the Elda repository, then you can rebuild the Elda working jar (lda-VERSION.jar) and webapp using